bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 add a correction.
 Due to the fast-paced nature of these frameworks, it's easy to not have references to everything.

-+ There are many great references to tutorials, pre-trained models, and technologies in lists like [awesome-torch](https://github.com/carpedm20/awesome-torch) and [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow).
++ There are many great collections of tutorials, pre-trained models, and technologies for both Torch and TensorFlow in projects like [awesome-torch](https://github.com/carpedm20/awesome-torch) and [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow).
 + I haven't used [torchnet](https://github.com/torchnet/torchnet),
   but it seems promising.
 + Torch's REPL is very nice and I always have it open when I'm developing in Torch to quickly try out operations.
-  TensorFlow's `InteractiveSession` is nice, but I again find that trying things out interactively is a little slower since everything has to be defined symbolically.
+  TensorFlow's `InteractiveSession` is nice, but I find that trying things out interactively is a little slower since everything has to be defined symbolically and initialized in the session.
+  I much prefer trying quick numpy operations in Python's REPL over TensorFlow operations.
 + As with a lot of other programming, error messages in TensorFlow and Torch have their own learning curves.
   Debugging TensorFlow usually involves reasoning about the symbolic